SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

 ### Merge conflicts in Git
-If git finds different code in the same line number, git cannot understand, for example below
+If git finds different code in the same line number, git cannot understand, for example below.
-- Developer-1 creates 1 branch as conflict-1 by cloning main branch, and writing his code
+- Developer-1 creates 1 branch named as conflict-1 & clone the main branch, and write his code.
-- Developer-2 also creates 1 branch as conflict-2 by cloning main branch and writing his code
+- Developer-2 also creates 1 branch named as conflict-2 & clone the main branch, and write his code.
-- Now Developer-1 raise PR and got approved from the reviewers then he will merge into main branch.
+- Now Developer-1 raise PR and got approved from the reviewers, then he will merge into main branch.
-- Now Developer-2 is still developing his code, and later he also raise PR, now he will get "This branch has conflicts that must be resolved" then he should understand main branch moved forward, so he need to pull those changes in local, resolve conflicts with Developer-1 by discussions then Developer-2 will push to the github stating conflicts are resolved in commit message.
+- But Developer-2 is still writing his code, and later he also raise PR, now he will get "This branch has conflicts that must be resolved" then he should understand main branch moved forward, so he need to pull those changes in local first then resolve conflicts with Developer-1 by discussions then Developer-2 will push to the github stating that conflicts are resolved in commit message.
 Now Developer-2 can merge without issue.
 If you see in conflicts, we can see few lines are from Developer-1 and few lines of code are from Developer-2.
 So Pull before Push is the best strategy because we dont know what other people did it.

 ### Installation of Jenkins (CICD tool)
-- Create 1 instance using t3.small AMI with 30gb, because it is heavy application and use default SG
+- Create 1 instance using t3.small AMI with 30gb, because it is heavy application and use default SG.
 - Take Jenkins Public_IP and connect in the superputty (Username: centos ; Password: DevOps321)
 - Go to the "jenkins.io" click on download then select centos and run the first 4 commands in the server.
-  Jenkins is developed on java, and also installing java is mandatory.
-No need to install jenkins in the agent, java is enough to work for agent, as Jenkins-Master not required to know everything but agent should know everything because actual work is done by agent, However logs will be shown in the Jenkins-Master.
+  Jenkins is developed on java, so installing java is mandatory in Jenkins.
+No need to install jenkins in the agent, java is enough to work for agent, as Jenkins-Master not required to know everything but agent should know everything because actual work is done by the agent, However logs will be shown in the Jenkins-Master.
 - systemctl start jenkins ; systemctl enable jenkins ; systemctl status jenkins
-- Take jenkins instance_PublicIP and open in chrome with jenkins port number 8080.
+- Take Jenkins instance PublicIP and open in chrome with jenkins port number 8080.
 Usage: 173.34.65:8080/ in chrome, proceed to click on the "continue to site"
 - Once you are connected to jenkins, password will be in the shown path, just cat in the server Note:- You need to be the root user "sudo cat <path>"
 - Install suggested plugins.
 - Set the username and password then start using jenkins.

 Whatever we do in the jenkins we call it as job, nothing but it has some work to do, just create one sample job (or) pipeline in "Freestyle Project" is nothing but everything you do it in UI, this can be done easily like for example we can create terraform resources in the aws console also that is also a free-style and later we started creating resources through terraform scripting, so now create a sample freestyle job take buildsteps as "execute shell" apply and save then click on "buildnow' and check in the console output.
-Here build is the main work iam telling to jenkins to work on this.
-That means i hae given job to jenkins is to just print "hello world"
+Here build is the main job iam giving to jenkins to work on this.
+That means i have given a job to jenkins is to just print "hello world"

 ### What is the diff btw creating aws resources through aws console and scripting ?
 Advantanges are we can control the versions like if something goes wrong we can rollback the changes to the previous version and we have PR process to understand what is happening etc. When you create a jobs in freestyle we dont know who created ? who did the changes ? and restoring is difficult, and maintaining is difficult because it doesn't have any versions etc. So nobody is using free-style but still jenkins is providing the option to create jobs using free-style.

 ### What is the diff btw free-style job and pipeline job ?
-Free-style job is no one preffering now, everything you can do it from the console and it is very easy for everyone to do the changes and we dont understand who did what changes and it is very difficult to restore to the normal stage because of this we moved to the pipeline.
+Free-style job is no one preffering, everything you can do it from the console and it is very easy for everyone to do the changes and we dont understand who did what changes and it is very difficult to restore to the normal stage because of this we moved to the pipeline.

 Now understand the pipeline syntax "jenkins pipeline" search in google like "jenkins pipeline" for example create a job with pipeline project and select "hello-world" from the pipeline script just for sample and build, you can add any number of stages in the hello-world script.
 Here if you put the pipeline in the jenkins, here also anybody can come and do the changes, so we have another option called "Pipeline script from SCM".
 If you put this pipeline in the git then jenkins will automatically pull from the git and build it, we call this as "GitOps" this is the best approch.